 - The game should provide direct and immediate feedback to guide the player and try remove extraneous information that prevents concentration on the activity.
 We can hold so much in our heads.

 - Players need to be able to feel a sense of control or mastery over the game and the challenges it presents (motivation to keep playing).

-It has a simple core loop which involves you tapping to avoid obstacles, tapping and holding to perform stunts and collecting gold.
+It has a simple core loop which involves players tapping to avoid obstacles by jumping while tapping and holding allows the player to perform stunts.
 You also have a distance counter and a score which is increased by performing stunts.